Automation Toolkit Actions Reference

 • Bcc: Distribution list of the individuals to Bcc the e-mails to (e.g. [email protected]; [email protected])

-• From: The email address to send the email from (e.g. [email protected])
+• From: The email address to send the email from (e.g. [email protected]).
+This parameter is only relevant for shared mailboxes.

 • Subject: Text string to be used as the Subject